Civic Price Tops $0.12 (CVC)

-Civic (CVC) traded 0.7% higher against the dollar during the 24 hour period ending at 7:00 AM E.T. on September 25th.
-In the last week, Civic has traded 18.7% higher against the dollar.
-One Civic token can currently be purchased for about $0.12 or 0.00000196 BTC on major exchanges.
-Civic has a total market cap of $124.73 million and approximately $11.50 million worth of Civic was traded on exchanges in the last 24 hours.
+Civic (CVC) traded down 4.9% against the dollar during the 24 hour period ending at 19:00 PM ET on September 30th.
+Civic has a total market capitalization of $120.00 million and $16.96 million worth of Civic was traded on exchanges in the last 24 hours.
+One Civic token can currently be purchased for approximately $0.12 or 0.00000189 BTC on popular exchanges.
+Over the last week, Civic has traded 5% lower against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.